 Caring for a close friend or family member who is battling untreated schizoaffective disorder symptoms can be exceptionally challenging when this person oscillates between episodes of mood disturbances and psychosis.
 However, as someone who cares for this individual, you are in a uniquely empowered position to advocate on this person’s behalf.
 Consider the following suggestions:

-- Learn all that you can about schizoaffective disorder and become more familiar with the sort of symptoms that your loved one is battling.
+- Learn all that you can about schizoaffective disorder, including signs and symptoms, and become more familiar with the sort of symptoms that your loved one is battling.

 - Speak to a mental health professional in your area so that you can learn about the options for treatment that can help your loved one the most.

 - Research appropriate levels of care that are near your loved one’s place of residence and find out how he or she can receive an assessment.

 - Talk to your loved one about the need for treatment and encourage him or her to seek out services.
 However, if at any point your loved one is unable to seek care for him or herself, or if he or she becomes a threat to him or herself or someone else, you may have to resort to calling 911 for immediate help.

 Additionally, as someone who is trying to help an individual with schizoaffective disorder, it is best to also do the following: